Economy. Education. Environment. Emergency Services. These are the issues Amanda champions.

 Growing up deep in the Appalachian Mountains shaped Amanda into a lifelong advocate for people, our beautiful mountains, and our vital natural resources.

+Amanda has advocated for and voted in favor of the recent open space bonds to conserve land in Buncombe County.
 Amanda has supported and voted for policies to preserve farmland and forests.
 Amanda has supported the creation of Buncombe County’s first state park, Pisgah View State Park in Candler.

 Amanda voted to install solar on the rooftops of county government buildings, which will save millions in taxpayer money and reduce carbon emissions.